-Terry Branstad was sworn in as governor of Iowa on January 14, 2011.
+Terry Branstad was sworn in as governor of Iowa on January 14, 2011, and was sworn in for a second consecutive term on January 13, 2015.

-He and his wife, Chris, have three children and four grandchildren.
+He and his wife, Chris, have three children and six grandchildren.